ai-proxy

 The following example demonstrates how you can configure the ai-proxy plugin to proxy requests to embedding models.
 This example will use the OpenAI embedding model endpoint.

-Obtain the OpenAI API key and save it to an environement variable:
+Obtain the OpenAI API key and optionally save it to an environment variable:

 export OPENAI_API_KEY=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 # replace with your API key